KevAndrews/Milestone_Project_1/README.md

 ### Bugs & Fixes

 -   Footer columns were left align needed to center and right align the mid and right columns, found fix on [StackOverflow]https://stackoverflow.com/questions/42442323/bootstrap-col-align-right
+-   Unnecessary Horizontal scrollbar and margin-right, need to remove this.
+Solved this by setting padding and margin to zero for class .row